mnott/texdown/README.md

     ./texdown.pl Dissertation

-Notice that we did not use the -project parameter to specify the root folder at which you want to start your processing.
+Notice that we did not use the -projects parameter to specify the root folder at which you want to start your processing.
 If this is the case, **texdown.pl** will try to locate a folder that has the same name as the database - in the above example, it will just use